January 2011

 We did a 2 week whirlwind tour of the South Island in our "new to us" van.
 On the trip, we crossed the 46 degrees South parrellel, mind you it was in the car.
 But it was very cool knowing that we started our trip in July 2008 at 46 degrees North.

-The following map shows the route that we took: We started in Nelson, went down the West Coast, took the ferry to Steward Island, then back up the East coast to Nelson.
+We started in Nelson, went down the West Coast, took the ferry to Steward Island, then back up the East coast to Nelson.

 Day 1 Nelson to Westport